 This maximum opening index is expressed in f/number.
 The smaller the number, the wider the opening will be.
 For example, a 50mm f/1.4 lens will have an aperture of around 35mm in diameter (focal length/maximum aperture), while a 50mm f/2.8 model will be approximately 17 mm.

 5: Fixed Focal Length or Zoom Lens, The Choice of Quality and Versatility

 If you are looking for a lens, know that a fixed lens has a single focal length while a zoom has a focal range.
 The quality of its holds favor the first: more constant, sharper, and sharper.
 It is generally brighter and has a large maximum aperture.

 However, the strength of zooms lies in their versatility: they can instantly switch from a wide-angle view to a long focal length field.
 This model can handle everything (except at a lower quality at fixed focal length optics).

 Because of these characteristics, zooms are heavier and are generally more expensive but very flexible.
 Conversely, a fixed focal length lens is lighter and cheaper but is limited in shots.

 You may also like to read: Sunset Photography Tips: How to Photograph a Sunset Like A Pro?

 Tips 6: Get a Blur-Free Photo with An Optically Stabilized Lens

 If you are looking for a lens without blur, you should look for a model with optical stabilization.
-This system is used to reduce the shutter speed in order to limit camera shake.
+This system is used to reduce the shutter speed to limit camera shake.

-In short, you can choose your goal taking into account what you want to do with it.
-This will allow you to turn to a particular model taking the focal length as a basis.
+In short, you can choose your lens, considering what you want to do with it.
+It will allow you to turn to a particular model taking the focal length as a basis.
 In general, the brand is a secondary criterion.
 It impacts more on the quality of manufacture and the price.
 Side characteristics, all models are equal.